 I can also imagine an opportunist thief not realizing the bike was properly secured and causing significant damage to your bike while they tried to remove it.

 However, if for whatever reason you can’t maneuver your bike into a position where you can lock the frame as well, I think this technique is OK for short periods.
+I wouldn’t leave a bike locked like this for longer periods though.

 Part 2.
-Locking your bike at home
+How to lock your bike at home

 It’s worth remembering that while street theft gets all the attention, over 50% of stolen bikes are taken from the owner’s home.
 That means from the front or back garden, from a shed or garage on the property, or from inside the house or flat itself.